sf-nighthawks-2016/SamOverflow/README.md

 - Jason Sutter
 - Jonathan Hall

-###Key Deliverables for MVP
+##Key Deliverables for MVP
-  - polymorphic associations
+  - Polymorphic associations
-  - ajax for dynamic voting/sorting and scrolling
+  - AJAX for dynamic voting/sorting and scrolling
   - A user can post questions
   - A user can answer questions
   - A user can comment on both questions and answers